sabman/aicasts.com/site/aicasts/content/posts/spatial-statistics-in-practice.md

 GeoDa includes three methods to smooth the rates: an Empirical Bayes approach, a spatial averaging approach, and a combination between the two.
 We will consider the spatial approaches after we discuss distance-based spatial weights.
 Here, we focus on the Empirical Bayes (EB) method.
 First, we provide some formal background on the principles behind smoothing and shrinkage estimators.

+## Bayes Law

+The formal logic behind the idea of smoothing is situated in a Bayesian framework, in which the distribution of a random variable is updated after observing data.
+The principle behind this is the so-called Bayes Law, which follows from the decomposition of a joint probability (or density) into two conditional probabilities: